 - Ensure the business is appropriately insured

-4 steps to risk management planning
+The 4 steps to a solid risk management plan

 You now know what risk management is and why every organization should take it seriously.
 In this section, we’ll dive deeper and outline the four steps to risk management planning.
 By following these steps, you can help keep your business, properties, and employees safe.